 A British company, Frugi was created by two parents who wanted better options for their little one.
 Along with a wide array of items for babies, toddlers, and kids, they also offer a selection of organic cotton maternity wear including dresses, bottoms, tops, and even swimwear made of recycled plastic bottles.

-Frugi's Natural or organic fabrics & materials;
+Frugi's fabrics & materials

 Most of Frugi’s garments are made of organic cotton that is both certified by the Global Organic Textile Association and the Soil Association.